mmaz/neet/docs/imitation_learning.md

 If you are having diffuclty training a working model, here are some suggestions:

-1. Visualize your model's predictions by saving the center camera images when you are testing a model (you can use the [`SAVE_RUN`](https://github.com/mmaz/imitation_learning_lab/blob/2ebcd9140e34ca2e2283496a84ea4e47c8979788/infer_RACECAR.py#L21) flag).
+1. Visualize your model's predictions by saving the center camera images when you are testing a model (you can use the [`SAVE_RUN`](https://github.com/mmaz/imitation_learning_lab/blob/2ebcd9140e34ca2e2283496a84ea4e47c8979788/infer_RACECAR.py#L21) flag) and incorporate some of the code snippets from [visualize_drive.ipynb](https://github.com/mmaz/imitation_learning_lab/blob/master/visualize_drive.ipynb).
     * Are the model outputs noisy (i.e., are the predicted angles jumping around a lot)?
 Try using the mean or median filter in `infer_RACECAR.py`.
     * Are the inference angles wrong?
 Find some images in your training data that come from a similar point in the track where your inferred angles are wrong - how do the model's predictions look there on the training data?
 If they are also bad, you can try to collect more data in that spot on the track (for instance, you can reset the car to the starting position of a corner several times and record several turns).
     * In addition to visualizing the model's predictions on that section of the track in your training data, also inspect the images and steering angles in the CSV at that point in the track - maybe the car was not being driven smoothly at that location when collecting training data.